 Once licensed, individuals may go on to serve as pharmacists in community, government or consulting pharmacies.
 According to the U.S. Bureau of Labor Statistics (BLS), most pharmacists work in retail locations as salaried employees (www.bls.gov).
 They may also work in private and public healthcare facilities or deliver hospice care.

 Outlook and Salary Information

-Pharmacists are expected to enjoy an employment increase of 14% from 2012 to 2022, according to the BLS.
+Pharmacists are expected to see an employment increase of 3% from 2014 to 2024, according to the BLS.
 Job growth may be due to the growing middle-aged and elderly populations and advances in new drug treatments.
 As patient care becomes a greater aspect of the occupation, the BLS predicted that the healthcare industry would increase the demand for pharmacists to monitor patient medication.
-In May 2013, the BLS reported that pharmacists earned a median annual wage of $119,280.
+In May 2015, the BLS reported that pharmacists earned a median annual wage of $121,500.

 The become a pharmacist, you need an undergraduate degree and a Doctor of Pharmacy, along with a license from the National Association of Boards of Pharmacy.